rubyworks/readme/test/fixture/README.md

 great for your end-userss, did't every do you a hill of beans worth of good when it came to constructing your project's metadata.
 Well, hang on to your nerd glasses!
 Here comes a gem that does just that!

-Okay, don't get too excited just yet.
-Readme's heuristics are rather limited thus far, but with time and contribution she'll be right fine in the not to distant future.

 ## Instruction